 2. Precision Machining

 Bushings are an integral part of the design of precision machining applications.
-Similar to the stringent requirements of medical machines, these machines have the same critical precision and alignment criteria for acceptable operation.
+Similar to the requirements of medical machines, these machines have the critical precision and alignment criteria for acceptable operation.
 New Way’s air bushings can be used to meet these high standards, while also providing the benefits of a maintenance-free operation.

 Precision machining requires extreme tolerances for straightness of motion, vibration resistance and motion hysteresis reduction.
 New Way air bushings handily meet those requirements.
-In Technical Report 3 – The Application of Damped Air Bearings for Machine Tools, we discuss how air bearings and bushings exhibit a remarkably positive correlation between stiffness and damping, virtually unheard of in machines designed with traditional contact bearings.
+In Technical Report 3 – The Application of Damped Air Bearings for Machine Tools, we discuss how air bearings and bushings exhibit a remarkable, positive correlation between stiffness and damping, virtually unheard of in machines designed with traditional contact bearings.

 3. Automotive Component & Vehicle Testing

 As manufacturing tolerance requirements tighten, air bushings provide a frictionless alternative for use in test equipment.
 Applications of these air bushings range from automotive component integrity to integrated vehicle operations.
 With no moving parts, the air bushings do not contribute errors from vibration or heat like traditional mechanical bushings.
 This allows manufacturers to get an accurate read on performance in critical areas:

 Additionally, the repeatability inherent to Porous Media Technology provides manufacturers with an increased confidence in their product’s true performance.
 These reasons are why New Way has been chosen for use in high-performance, dynamic test actuators for the racing industry.